finnlestrange/71xn.github.io/index.md

 ## 📌 About Me

-- Computer science and pure mathematics student w/ experience in Java development, Python & JS
+- Computer science and pure mathematics student w/ experience in `Java Development`, `Python` & `JS`
-- Blog posts & CTF write-ups ➡ [finnlestrange.tech/blog](/blog)
+- My blog posts & CTF write-ups can be found here ➡ [finnlestrange.tech/blog](/blog)
-- I'm currently working part time as a Programmer & as an IT Assistant.
+- I'm currently working part time as a `Programmer` & as an `IT Assistant`.

 ## 🧠 Projects